r-lib/meltr/README.md

 1. There are more cells in some rows than others.
 2. There are mixed data types within each column.

-The `melt_csv()` function reads the file one cell at a time, importing each cell of the file into a whole row of the final data frame.
+In contrast, the `melt_csv()` function reads the file one cell at a time, importing each cell of the file into a whole row of the final data frame.

 ``` r
 writeLines("Help,,007,I'm